kaidez/kaidez.github.io/_posts/2017-11-01-javascript-state.md

  </li>
 </ul>

-When you see read about things like <a href="https://www.theregister.co.uk/2017/04/24/stanford_tests_javascript_in_place_of_java/">Stanford University using JavaScript to teach intro computer science instead of Java</a>, it's clear things are changing.
+When you read about how <a href="https://www.theregister.co.uk/2017/04/24/stanford_tests_javascript_in_place_of_java/">Stanford University using JavaScript to teach intro computer science instead of Java</a>, it's clear that is progression is creating change.
 Self-taught developers (like myself) need to learn and embrace CS basics...the above-described progression proves this.

 <blockquote>
   <p>